 On May 27, the Minnesota Department of Health released the COVID-19 Prevention Guidance for Summer School: Executive Summary, along with detailed guidance in the COVID-19 Prevention Guidance for Summer School.
 This guidance provides health recommendations to pre-K through grade 12 schools that have completed the 2020-21 school year.
 Schools that have not completed the 2020-21 learning year must continue to comply with the requirements in the Safe Learning Plan through the last teacher contact day of the 2020-21 school year, or after June 13, 2021, for year-round schools.
 This summer school guidance will be updated if national and state recommendations evolve over the coming months.
 Source: Minnesota Department of Education

 2021 Bond Referenda Results

-MSBA's Bond Referenda Results for February and April shows four districts passing bond referenda and four districts that failed to pass bond questions.
-For the bond referenda detailed list (updated April 15), click here.
+MSBA's Bond Referenda Results for February, April and May shows six districts passing bond referenda and nine districts that failed to pass bond questions.
+For the bond referenda detailed list (updated May 12), click here.
 If you don't see your district on the list, send your information to MSBA's Greg Abbott at firstname.lastname@example.org.

 Online Webinar Again Offered for School Election Officials Who Need Training in Odd-Year Elections